ItayLvo/watchdog/README.md

-# watchdog
+# Watchdog
 A Watchdog program that monitors critical sections of client applications and restarts if needed

 ## Overview

-The WatchDog project provides a mechanism to ensure that the critical sections of a client's process remain "safe".
+The Watchdog project provides a mechanism to ensure that the critical sections of a client's process remain "safe".
 It does this by monitoring the client process and restarting it if the process terminates unexpectedly.

 The project is written in C on Linux environment.